-For context, dating back as far as the spring of 2020, the United States has had a variety of travel bans in place during the pandemic, preventing non-Americans from entering the country if they’ve been in certain foreign countries in the past 14 days.
+For context, dating back to the spring of 2020, the United States had a variety of travel bans in place during the pandemic, preventing non-Americans from entering the country if they’ve been in certain foreign countries in the past 14 days.
 We’ve seen bans against Brazil, China, India, the Schengen Zone, South Africa, and the United Kingdom, among other countries.
-These blanket bans will be no more starting in a few weeks.
+These blanket bans now no longer apply.

 There are also some changes with travel rules for unvaccinated Americans.
-Currently Americans can always enter the United States as long as they get a coronavirus test within three days of return travel to the country.
-That will be changing.
-Unvaccinated Americans:
+Previously Americans could always enter the United States as long as they got a coronavirus test within three days of return travel to the country.
+That has finally changed.

 This should have happened a long time ago

-Frankly I’ve been incredibly disappointed by President Biden’s lack of actions on these travel bans.
-Biden always promised he’d “follow the science,” and there’s simply no denying that these outdated travel bans that do nothing to account for actual risk haven’t in any way followed the science.
+I’m thrilled to see this new policy finally introduced, as I’ve been disappointed by President Biden’s lack of actions on these travel bans for the nearly 10 months he has been in office.
+Biden always promised he’d “follow the science,” and there’s simply no denying that these outdated travel bans that did nothing to account for actual risk didn’t in any way follow the science.

-The restrictions haven’t been based on the epidemiological situation in a country, but rather have been based on identifying places that had a bad outbreak at one point, but then the bans were never revisited.
+The restrictions weren’t based on the epidemiological situation in a country, but rather were based on identifying places that had a bad outbreak at one point, but then the bans were never revisited.

 Determining eligibility to enter the United States based on vaccination status makes a lot more sense.
 Being vaccinated significantly reduces your risk of hospitalization and death, and it’s also believed to reduce your risk of getting coronavirus.
 Wanting people to be vaccinated makes a lot more sense than a blanket ban based on where someone is coming from.